SForces/GKIT/README.md

-# GKIT
+# pghkit
-gKIT For Python.
+PGHkit For Python.